VincentWei/mg-tests/README.md

 # Test code for MiniGUI APIs.

-Since MiniGUI 4.0.0, we orgnize the unit test code of MiniGUI APIs in this repository.
+Since MiniGUI 4.0.0, we organize the unit test code of MiniGUI APIs in this repository.

 ## Prerequisites